truenas/documentation/content/en/docs/sharing/smb/smb-share.md

 ## SMB Service

 To turn the SMB service on, go to **Services** and click the slider for *SMB*.
-If you wish to turn the service on automatically when the TrueNAS system is rebooted, check the *Start Automatically* box.
+If you wish to turn the service to activate whenever TrueNAS boots, check the *Start Automatically* box.

 > NOTE: The SMB share will not work if the service is not turned on.